-- Provide state funding to help cover costs associated with filling temporary personnel gaps created by firefighters who are called to military duty for training or combat. - Fund the Minnesota Fire Safety Account with a standing appropriation to fund critical services and the Department of Labor and Industry efforts to transfer authority for adoption of the state fire code to the state Fire Marshal. - Maintain current state statutes related to fireworks sales and use.
+- Provide state funding to help cover costs associated with filling temporary personnel gaps created by firefighters, police officers, and emergency responders who are called to military duty for training or combat. - Adjust state statute regarding the federal fee for service Medicaid match allowing for more thorough reimbursement rates for EMS services.

-- Add concealing criminal proceeds § 609.496 and engaging in business of concealing criminal proceeds § 609.497 to the list of forfeitable offenses and monitoring other legislative changes to the state's forfeiture laws. - Increase the crash reporting threshold above the \$1000.00 currently in statute. - Amend§152.021-152.025 to assign weights to marijuana derivatives. - Reduce health risks to firefighters and emergency responders through legislation related to flame-retardant chemicals. - Expand § 609.2231, sub.
+- Fund the Minnesota Fire Safety Account with a standing appropriation to fund critical services and the Department of Labor and Industry efforts to transfer authority for adoption of the state fire code to the state Fire Marshal. - Maintain current state statutes related to fireworks sales and use. - Add concealing criminal proceeds § 609.496 and engaging in business of concealing criminal proceeds § 609.497 to the list of forfeitable offenses and monitoring other legislative changes to the state's forfeiture laws. - Increase the crash reporting threshold above the \$1000.00 currently in statute. - Amend§152.021-152.025 to assign weights to marijuana derivatives. - Reduce health risks to firefighters and emergency responders through legislation related to flame-retardant chemicals. - Expand § 609.2231, sub.
 6 to include code enforcement officials allowing for escalated charges for assaults perpetrated while performing official duties.